cloudmesh-community/book/chapters/prg/python/python-intro.md

 and features of the Python language and system.
 After you have worked through the material you will be able to:

-* use Python
+-   use Python
-* use the interactive Python interface
+-   use the interactive Python interface
-* understand the basic syntax of Python
+-   understand the basic syntax of Python
-* write and run Python programs
+-   write and run Python programs
-* have an overview of the standard library
+-   have an overview of the standard library
-* install Python libraries using pyenv for multipython interpreter development.
+-   install Python libraries using pyenv for multipython interpreter development.

-E doe not attempt to be comprehensive and cover every single feature, or even every commonly used feature.
+This book does not attempt to be comprehensive and cover every single feature, or even every commonly used feature.
 Instead, it introduces many of Python's most noteworthy features, and will give you a good idea of the language's flavor and style.
 After reading it, you